Latest Blog Posts

 What things did your parents or grandparents do, that you still do, to keep your life and home running smoothly?

-Julie Stobbe is a Trained Professional Organizer who brings happiness to homes and organization to offices.
-She enjoys working with her clients to provide customized organizing solutions to suit their individual needs and situation.
+Julie Stobbe is a Trained Professional Organizer who brings happiness to homes and organization to offices coaching you virtually using Zoom.
+She enjoys working with her clients to provide customized organizing solutions to suit their individual needs and situations.
 She reduces clutter, streamlines processes and manages time to help her clients be more effective in reaching their goals.
-Contact her at julie@mindoverclutter.ca
+Online courses are available to help instruct, coach and support your organizing projects.
+Get started by downloading Tips for Reorganizing 9 Rooms.

 Share this: